Amplify troubleshooting for social posting issues

 - Phone not connected for 14 consecutive days

-- Exceeding the maximum of 4 linked devices per account
+- Exceeding the maximum of 4 linked devices per feed

 The Amplify integration is identified as Firefox on Ubuntu in your WhatsApp linked devices list: